 The Piping Plover is a small shorebird with a pale, sandy-coloured back and head, white under parts and orange legs.
 During breeding, the short bill is orange with a black tip, and there is a black band across the eyes and breast.
 Plovers are named after their high-pitched “pipe” call.
 The species was absent from Ontario for 30 years before returning to nest at Wasaga Beach in 2005.
-Sauble Beach was next, in 2007.
 Now Hanlan’s has joined the ranks.
 What do these Blue Flag beaches have in common?

 The answer is habitat.
 Blue Flag beaches are ideal, because they have to meet criteria for environmental management, including the protection of sensitive habitat and species.
 To meet these standards, many Blue Flag communities have undertaken habitat restoration of their beaches.
-Hanlan’s, Wasaga and Sauble all had their coastal dunes restored before the plovers returned.
+Hanlan’s and Wasaga had their coastal dunes restored before the plovers returned.

 Plovers choose beaches with dunes and sparse vegetation, which provide a source of insects and cover from predators.
 Plovers peck in the sand and search small pools of water for food – mostly insects and small crustaceans.
 Overly groomed beaches lack natural hiding places, making eggs and chicks vulnerable to predators.
 That is why it is so important to manage beaches sustainably and allow shorelines to re-naturalize.